Lona44/Mission-Ready-L5-Mission-5-Phase-2/CONTRIBUTING.md

 **Rules:**
 - Only modify files in your assigned directory
 - Use shared components from `/components/shared/`
-- Do NOT modify shared components without Tech Lead approval
+- Do NOT modify shared components without discussing in Teams chat first
 - Follow the UI Kit colors and typography
 - Write mobile-first responsive CSS